PotatoWatch/GoogleDriveDirectDownload/README.md

-# Repo in development
-Direct Download creator for Google Drive
+# Google Drive Direct Link Maker
+what a mouth full

+Anyhow.
+This project uses PyQt5 and Pyperclip.
+It works offline.